Getúlio Vargas: Personal life and interim

-Vargas's vocation as a promoter did not last long, for he married fifteen-year-old Darci Lima Sarmanho, a woman thirteen years younger than himself, in March 1911.
-They would remain together for forty-seven years until Vargas died in 1954.
+Vargas's vocation as a prosecutor did not last long, for he married fifteen-year-old Darci Lima Sarmanho, a woman thirteen years younger than himself, in March 1911.
+They would remain together for forty-three years until Vargas died in 1954.
 She was the daughter of Antonio Sarmanho, a merchant, farmer, and one of Manuel's closest friends, and was orphaned at age fourteen.
 According to historian Robert M. Levine, Darci stayed in the background for most of Vargas's life and looked after the family's households.
 She also devoted herself to public charity causes later in their lives when Vargas would become president.

 They had five children together: Lutero, Jandira, Alzira, Manuel (also known as Maneco), and Getúlio (also known as Getulinho).
 Alzira would go on to become a law school graduate and became Vargas's favorite.
-However, Vargas was an unloyal husband, often participating in sexual dalliances.
-He would take a mistress in 1937 and become devoted to her, later confirmed by his diaries published fifty years after his death in 2004.
+However, Vargas was an unfaithful husband, often participating in sexual dalliances.
+He took a mistress in 1937 and become devoted to her; this was later confirmed by his diaries published fifty years after his death in 2004.
 It is believed the mistress was Aimée de Soto-Maior, later Aimée de Heeren, recognized by the international fashion press as one of the world's most glamorous and beautiful women.
 Heeren neither confirmed nor denied the rumor.

-Manuel gave Vargas some land near his own and money to set up a home and legal practice in São Borja.
+Manuel gave Vargas some land near his own, and money to set up a home and legal practice in São Borja.
 The combination of a political and legal profession was common in Latin America.
 Vargas was now a conciliator and advisor, taking on many cases dealing with a social factor, an experience that can be considered a component of his later social reform.
 Between 1913 and 1917, Vargas's political career ceased, however.
-While the second term of President Borges de Medeiros was underway, Vargas fell out with the state president at the end of 1912.
+While the second term of president Borges de Medeiros was underway, Vargas fell out with the state president at the end of 1912.
 Commenting on his resignation speech to the Assembly, historian Richard Bourne states, "Get[ú]lio's departure was marked with finesse: he made just enough noise to indicate to the gaucho boss that he was not to be treated lightly, and not such a dramatic ruction as to make a later composition impossible."